Not-Kyle/batch/README.md

      > I only use HTML for my readmes <br />
    * C++ <br />
      > I've currently paused my learning on Java and have started C++, I want to make programs for hacks and most of them use C++ <br />
+   * Rust <br />
+     > I wanted to see how fast I could learn a language to intermediate
 # Languages I want to master! <br />
  I've seen alot of useful and interesting stuff in a bunch of various languages <br />
   These languages are typically used someway in, linux, windows, exploits, mods, malicious services or other random ideas I'd love to feed my brain <br />